unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 The toolbox provides four abstract types: `AbstractDesign`, `AbstractComponent`, `AbstractOnset` and `AbstractNoise`.

 ## Concrete Designs
 Currently, we support a single and a multi-subject design.
 They are used to generate an experimental design containing the conditions and levels of all predictors.
-The multi-subject design uses the MixedModelsSim.jl toolbox [@phillip_alday_2022_7407741] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
+The multi-subject design uses the `MixedModelsSim.jl` toolbox [@phillip_alday_2022_7407741] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
 Tailored randomisation is possible via a user-specified function, which is applied after design generation.
-Designs can be encapsulated, for instance, the RepeatDesign-type which repeats the generated event tables multiple times, thus generating new trials.
+Designs can be encapsulated, for instance, the `RepeatDesign` type which repeats the generated event tables multiple times, thus generating new trials.
 Currently, only balanced designs are implemented, i.e. all possible combinations of predictor levels have the same number of trials.
 However, [a tutorial on how to implement a new design](https://unfoldtoolbox.github.io/UnfoldSim.jl/dev/generated/HowTo/newDesign) for imbalanced datasets is provided.

 ## Concrete Components
-UnfoldSim.jl provides a LinearModelComponent and a MixedModelComponent for multi-subject simulation respectively.
+`UnfoldSim.jl` provides a `LinearModelComponent` and a `MixedModelComponent` for multi-subject simulation respectively.
 These components determine the shape of the response to an event.
 They consist of a basis function which is multiplied with the user-defined coefficient of a regression model.
 The user specifies a basis function for the component by either providing a custom vector or choosing one of the prespecified bases.
 For example, the toolbox provides simplified versions of typical EEG components e.g. N170 which are implemented as temporally shifted hanning windows.
-Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (MultiSubject designs only) need to be specified.
+Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.

-Each component can be nested in a MultichannelComponent, which, using a forward headmodel, projects the simulated source component to the multi-channel electrode space.
-Using Artifacts.jl we provide on-demand access to the Hartmut [@harmening2022hartmut] model.
+Each component can be nested in a `MultichannelComponent`, which, using a forward headmodel, projects the simulated source component to the multi-channel electrode space.
+Using `Artifacts.jl` we provide on-demand access to the HArtMuT [@harmening2022hartmut] model.

 To generate complex activations, it is possible to specify a vector of `<:AbstractComponents`.

 ## Concerete Onsets
 The inter-onset distribution defines the distance between events in the case of a continuous EEG.
-Currently, UniformOnset and LogNormalOnset are implemented.
+Currently, `UniformOnset` and `LogNormalOnset` are implemented.
 By specifying the parameters of the onset distribution, one indirectly controls the amount of overlap between two or more event-related responses.
 \autoref{fig_onset_distributions} illustrates the parameterization of the two implemented onset distributions.

 ![Caption for example figure.\label{fig_onset_distributions}](plots/onset_distributions.pdf){width=90%}